mademoixcel/mademoixcel/README.md

 - 🌱 I’m currently learning **Python.**

-- 👯 I’m looking to collaborate with **small / large scale organizations to make sense of their data.**
+- 👯 I’m looking to collaborate with **small or large-scale organizations to make sense of their data.**

-- 🤝 I’m looking for help with **entry level / Junior Data Analyst roles.**
+- 🤝 I’m looking for help with **Entry-Level or Junior Data Analyst roles.**

-- 💬 Ask me about **Microsoft Excel, SQL, Power BI, Business decisions and recommendations.**
+- 💬 Ask me about **Microsoft Excel, SQL, Power BI, Business decisions, and recommendations.**

-- 📫 How to reach me : **zehidathabit@gmail, https://www.linkedin.com/in/zehida-thabit-86583a228/.com**
+- 📫 How to reach me: **zehidathabit@gmail, https://www.linkedin.com/in/zehida-thabit-86583a228/.com**

-- ⚡ Fun fact : **I like British Shorthair cats.**
+- ⚡ Fun fact: **I like British Shorthair cats.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">